The Ship That Died of Shame: Plot

 The 1087 is a British Royal Navy motor gun boat that sees its crew through the worst that World War II can throw at them.
 After the end of the war, first lieutenant George Hoskins convinces former skipper Bill Randall and coxswain Birdie to buy their boat and use it for what he persuades them is some harmless, minor smuggling of items like wine.
 But they find themselves transporting ever more sinister cargoes, such as counterfeit currency and weapons.
-Though their craft had been totally reliable and never let them down in wartime, things start to go wrong after the crew start accepting more and more morally-dubious jobs from Major Fordyce, and 1087 breaks down frequently.
-The crew finally revolt after a passenger is revealed to be child murderer Raines being helped to escape justice – but later he falls (or is pushed) overboard.
+Though their craft had been totally reliable and never let them down in wartime, things start to go wrong after the crew start accepting jobs of a more morally-dubious nature from Major Fordyce, with 1087 breaking down frequently as a result.
+The crew finally revolt after a passenger is revealed to be child murderer, Raines being helped to escape justice, but on the trip to England he falls or is pushed overboard by Hoskins.

 When Fordyce is confronted by customs officer Brewster, Brewster is shot and dies, but not before telling Birdie of the culprit.
 Fordyce forces the crew at gunpoint to take him to safety.
-Birdie is shot and, in the ensuing scuffle, Randall grabs the gun and kills Fordyce.
-Randall and Hoskins then fight on the bridge while 1087 runs out of control and onto rocks, sinking after Randall and Birdie scramble to safety.
+After more engine trouble, Birdie is shot and, in the ensuing scuffle, Randall grabs the gun and kills Fordyce.
+Randall and Hoskins then fight on the bridge, Hoskins falls overboard as a storm erupts around the boat.
+1087 finally shuts down and is smashed to pieces on some rocks, sinking after Randall drags Birdie to safety.